dougsweetser/Q/docs/Stuff/shop.md

 ## T-shirts and prints

 Really, there is nothing old fashioned.
-Most of the merchandize is available at [RedBubble.com](http://www.redbubble.com/people/visualphysics/shop).
+Most of the merchandise is available at [RedBubble.com](http://www.redbubble.com/people/visualphysics/shop).

 ![](../images/Stuff/redbubble_shop.png)